Loop3D/LoopStructural/API.md

 stage's design work happens.
 A registry + signature-diff test catches accidental breaks without pre-committing to a rigid shape now.

+For symbols LoopStructural re-exports but doesn't define (`BoundingBox`, `Surface`, `ValuePoints`, `VectorPoints`, `Observable` — all owned by `loop_common`, a separately-releasable package per `ROADMAP.md` Stage 2), `@public_api` can't be applied at the definition site without giving `loop_common` a LoopStructural-specific dependency.
+Instead `register_external_stable(qualname, obj)` is called once from the LoopStructural module that re-exports the symbol (`LoopStructural/geometry/__init__.py`, `LoopStructural/utils/observer.py`) to record the same registry entry.

 Contract-test scope note: the snapshot test protects symbol presence and signatures, not full behavioral equivalence.
 Behavioral stability must be covered by unit/integration/example tests for the relevant stable surface.

+## How the stable surface is actually enforced

+Three mechanisms, layered by what they can and can't catch, all run in CI on every push/PR to `master` (`tester.yml`) and, redundantly for the plugin-facing subset, in `qgis-compat.yml`:

+1. **Signature drift** — `tests/unit/test_public_api_contract.py` diffs
+   `get_stable_surface()` (every `@public_api(tier="stable")`-registered
+   callable, plus `register_external_stable` entries) against the checked-in `tests/fixtures/api_surface_snapshot.json`.
+A changed, added, or removed entry fails the test unless it's also logged in `COMPAT.md` (for changes/removals) — new stable entries must be added to the snapshot deliberately, as a statement "yes, this signature is now the accepted baseline."
+2. **Symbol/module-path existence** — `tests/unit/test_stable_api_surface.py`
+   asserts every module path in the "QGIS-plugin compatibility" list below still imports, every top-level symbol (`GeologicalModel`, `FaultTopology`, `StratigraphicColumn`, `getLogger`) still resolves, and the classes with no useful call-signature to snapshot (`FeatureType`, `FaultRelationshipType`, `StratigraphicColumnElementType` — Enums) still contain every currently-protected member name.
+This catches renames/moves the signature snapshot can't (an Enum member isn't a callable), and runs locally with plain `pytest`, no plugin checkout needed.
+3. **Real-world consumer regression** — `.github/workflows/qgis-compat.yml`
+   installs this branch's LoopStructural over the QGIS plugin's pinned version and runs the plugin's own non-QGIS test suite against it, which catches everything the first two are structurally blind to (behavior changes within an unchanged signature).

+None of these three replace behavioral tests for the stable surface itself — they guarantee the surface exists with the promised shape, not that it does the same thing it used to.

 ## Stable surface (as of this policy, 2026-07-24)